estylehq/p2p-service-nuxt-js/README-english.md

 # P2P Service demo.

-This is web client project; P2P Service in Company.
+This is Web client ; P2P Service.

 * Removed or modified sensitive codes or contents.
 * Add dummy datas, so just download and run!